 Pfeiffer filed a suit this month against the city, the mayor, the city administrator, the city engineer and the members of the Council, charging breach of contract and defamation.

 The city rejected that notion, portraying the dispute as a monetary problem having no impact on public safety.
-The state Department of Environmental Conservation has said the radioactive levels beneath the road do not pose a serious public health threat.
+The state Department of Environmental Conservation has said the radioactive material beneath the road does not pose a serious public health threat.